Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 To the question `Maximum size of your news agency` the option `small_or_automanage` was added for answers in the spirit of "if with automation, then large size, otherwise small", and "if it will be large, automation is required to protect me from micromanagement".

-### Cleaning
+### Cleaning up

 /// brigid-images
 src = "./images/honesty.png"
 caption = "Surprisingly many people are not ready to honestly answer questions."
 ///

-The goal of cleaning is to remove incorrect data sets — questionnaires filled in poorly in jest or deliberately.
+The goal of cleaning up is to remove incorrect data sets — questionnaires filled in poorly in jest or deliberately.
 Of course, it is impossible to determine how a person treated the survey with 100% accuracy.
 But it is possible, using heuristics, to select questionnaires that were most likely filled in poorly.

 For this, the following questions were added: